Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	Every computer has an operating system.
 The operating system is the software package that manages the computer's hardware and software.

+	Some of the most familiar operating systems are Microsoft Windows, Linux, and Apple's MacOS.
+The operating system, combined with our computer's hardware and additional software, determines the capabilities of our computer.